Latest Article

 In conversations with sustainability-minded companies we hear that they are searching for new solutions to reduce their waste, specifically materials that today can’t be recycled.
 Many municipalities are seeking waste diversion solutions in their effort to reduce materials going to landfills and pursue zero waste goals.

 The paper industry has long used recyclable paper as fiber in our process and set the standard for recovery and reuse of paper.
-But the simple fact is that too much is still getting thrown out and sent to landfills, and Juno technology can help change that.
+But the simple fact is that too much is still getting thrown out and sent to landfills, and Juno Technology can help change that.

 Georgia-Pacific has been researching better ways to recover more fiber and reusable resources for more than 10 years.
 We’ve now proven Juno Technology is an economical and socially responsible solution to increase recycling and recovery across the U.S. and around the globe.